 However, there are a few features missing on the iPhone 13 that can be found on older models.
 Most notable is the headphone jack, which hasn’t been found on iPhones since 2016’s iPhone 6S and 6S Plus.
 Other features, like Touch ID, have been replaced with more modern tech like Face ID in newer flagships.

-Still, if you are considering upgrading to the iPhone 13 and have an iPhone that’s less than five years old, you’ll find nothing but upgrades.
-Many of these may be iterative or minor upgrades, but they are upgrades nonetheless, and that makes the iPhone 13 series the undisputed best iPhones you can buy.
+Still, if you are considering upgrading to the iPhone 13 and have an iPhone that’s less than five years old, you’ll find a lot of upgrades.
+Many of these may be iterative or minor upgrades, but they are upgrades nonetheless, and that holds true even after the iPhone 14 lineup has hit the shelves.

 iPhone 13 vs iPhone 12